cornopaez/portfolio/js/adventure-game/readme.md

 Wins and Loses
 --------------

-- User needs to collect at least X important clues in order to solve the mytery.
+- User needs to collect all clues in order to solve the mystery.

 - Each clue needs to be "saved" by performing an action on the item that holds the clue (i.e.: "look at sky", "inspect shoe", etc.)